amille90/osticket-ticket-cycle/README.md

 <img src="https://i.imgur.com/19fEGc9.png"/>
 </p>
 <p>
-After carefully viewing the ticket, one fo the first things John does is select a SLA-Plan.
+After carefully viewing the ticket, one of the first things John does is select a SLA-Plan.
 An SLA-Plan determines the severity and priority of a ticket.
-In this case the online banking outage a is an extremly urgent issuse so John as set the plan to Sev-A. In the Drop down menu of SLA-Plan select Sev-A and make a note in the comment box.
+In this case the online banking outage a is an extremly urgent issue so John as set the plan to Sev-A. In the Drop down menu of SLA-Plan select Sev-A and make a note in the comment box.
 Click update.
 </p>
 <br />
 Step 10: